mtlh/FYP_PremPredict/frontend/README.md

 ```

 ## Commands

-** Please ensure you are located in the frontend folder
+- Please ensure you are located in the "frontend" folder and the virtual environment is activated before running any of the commands below.

 ### Update Tailwindcss
 #### Tailwind Update